-Sometimes stress is helpful as it can motivate you to meet a deadline or get things done.
-But long-term stress can increase the risk of conditions like:
+Some stress is helpful as it can motivate you to meet a deadline or get things done.
+But long-term stress can increase the risk of health conditions, such as:

-A stress-related illness called post-traumatic stress disorder (PTSD) can develop after an event like war, physical or sexual assault, or a natural disaster.
+A stress-related condition called post-traumatic stress disorder (PTSD) can develop after experiencing trauma, such as from war, physical or sexual assault, or a natural disaster.

 Common symptoms caused by long-term stress include:

 - headaches, muscle tension, neck or back pain